 Students need to take personal responsibility for their academic performance and demonstrate academic integrity.
-Academic dishonesty includes, but is not limited to, cheating or the attempt to copy assignments from other sources (another person or online), using notes without permission, turning in work that's done by someone else, forging, altering and/or duplicating school documents or signatures, plagiarism, sending text messages of answers, and using photography to capture / reference assessment data, assignment answers, or other information.
-Consequences for academic dishonesty may be implemented by both administration and at the discretion of the teacher.
+Academic dishonesty includes, but is not limited to, cheating or the attempt to copy assignments from other sources (another person or online), using notes without permission, turning in work that's done by someone else or any AI tool when prohibited, forging, altering and/or duplicating school documents or signatures, plagiarism, sending text messages of answers, and using photography to capture / reference assessment data, assignment answers, or other information.
+Consequences for academic dishonesty may by implemented by both administration and at the discretion of the teacher.
 This may result in zero credit for the assignment as well as progressive discipline.
 Consequence severity will increase if the offense repeats.